Skip to main content

 • Any future devices enrolled by that user are included automatically

-Adding Users to an Overlay Network
+Adding Users to an Internet Gateway Network

 2. Select the Internet Gateway Network to which you want to add a user.